RWhiteDwarf/blog/content/post/2022/map_any_region_with_ggplot2_part_II.md

 ## Next steps

 If you are new to R you could probably already had noticed that one of the strengths of R that I'm using a lot here is its use of functions.
 The first maps that we created were done writing scripts with a few hundreds of lines.
 Those gave us the basis to craft the necessary functions and so, the rest of the maps were possible using just a few lines.
 Some of the scripts for the web scrapping of the coordinates consist of less than 10 lines of code.
-That is possible using the functions above and a few others create for special or particular cases.
+That is possible using the functions above and a few others created for special or particular cases.
 I will not share absolutely everything but I want to give an idea of how to make the process more efficient.
 You can always create more functions for your particular cases or modify my proposed functions to adapt to your particular situation.

+And speaking of extensibility, just while writting this blog I found out about the package [tmaptools](https://github.com/r-tmap/tmaptools) which contains the function [geocode_OSM](https://www.rdocumentation.org/packages/tmap/versions/1.6-1/topics/geocode_OSM) which uses nominatim to retrieve the coordinates of the searched point.
+The function has a more user friendly searching format and more possibilities for the return value, while my `coords_from_city()` option stays quite stiff and still with the original format that it was envisioned a few years ago when I created it.
+If you are truly interested in the topic I invite you to check the package.
+Myself I have been busy maintaining the code and creating maps that I found little time to do any improvements to the original project.
+But that's exactly my main task right now so, if I do any changes to the functions presented here using the [tmaptools](https://github.com/r-tmap/tmaptools) package you can be sure that I will create a short post to share it as well.

-Once we got the coordinates of our target cities and we know how to make the basic map, the next step is to add the cities to the base map.
+Then, once we got the coordinates of our target cities and we know how to make the basic map, the next step is to add the cities to the base map.
 In the next post I will show you how I did that and a function to make the process faster and efficient.